nozomi-75/ZenPad/README.md

 # ZenPad

-ZenPad is a beginner-friendly Java program showcase and learning tool built with Java Swing.
-It is designed to help new programmers explore, run, and understand Java code samples in an interactive and visually clear environment.
+ZenPad is a beginner-friendly code exploration and learning tool built with Java Swing.
+It provides an interactive and visually intuitive environment for running and understanding code samples.
+Ideal for new programmers, ZenPad currently supports Java, C, and Python.

+## Requirements
-ZenPad requires JDK 17 or higher to run.
-Other language support may require their specific software.
+- ZenPad requires **JDK 17 or higher** to run.
+- To run C or Python programs, make sure **GCC** and **Python** are installed on your system.

 ## Features